Autodesk/sydevs/user_manual/atomic_nodes.md

 ## Constructor/Destructor

-The following constructor and destructor public declarations should appear for all atomic nodes, except that the name `queueing_node` should of course be replaced with the name of the node being specified.
+The following constructor and destructor public declarations should appear for all types of nodes, except that the name `queueing_node` should of course be replaced with the name of the node being specified.

 ```cpp
     queueing_node(const std::string& node_name, const node_context& external_context);